unt-libraries/fauxdoc/README.md

 ## About

-*`fauxdoc`* is designed to help you efficiently generate fake (faux) record or document (doc) data that conforms to bespoke requirements.
+*`fauxdoc`* is designed to help you efficiently generate fake (faux) record or document (doc) data conforming to bespoke requirements.

+Fauxdoc is compatible (and tested) with Python versions 3.7 and above, including 3.11.
+It has almost no external requirements beyond the standard library: if you are using Python 3.7, it requires typing_extensions to provide some typing features that were added in 3.8.
+Otherwise, it requires nothing.

 ### Why not Faker or Mimesis?